hirenparmar18/Action-Recognition-kinect/README.md

 <img src="Images/block_diagram.png" width = 800>

 TensorFlow is used for modelling.
 Three models are trained for each data types.
 The model gives probability of each class as an output.
 Then the class with the highest probability is declared as a recognized class.
 To take advantage of each model we have fuzed the probability of three model output.

-For proof of concept,, we have done above experiment with different train and test ratio.
+For proof of concept, we have done above experiment with different train and test ratio.

 ## **Conclusion:**
 Skeleton Data gives higher accuracy, recall and precision compare to Depth and sensor data, however combining all data’s output improves result.